stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

     }
 {: class="brush:java"}

+There are several problems here, one is ugly diffs, and the other is just bad readability.

-The problem with wrap-when-needed is that when we add/remove/reorder a parameter that is in the middle of the args, it's going to shift all of other parameters around.
+Ugly diffs result because when we add/remove/reorder a parameter that is in the middle of the arguments, it's going to shift all of other parameters around.
 E.g. the new version might look like, adding `newParam`:

     // method call
     foo(param1, newParam,